apih/rspack-plugins/README.md

 ### lightningcss loader
 This loader uses [Lightning CSS](https://lightningcss.dev/) to process the CSS.
 Can be used to replace `postcss-loader` with `autoprefixer` plugin.

+### minify-tagged-html-template loader
+This loader minifies tagged HTML templates within JS code.
+Suitable for removing unnecessary whitespaces from the code.

 ### Loader Example
 ```js
 const rspack = require('@rspack/core');